 Here is our list of the best Cisco monitoring tools:

-- SolarWinds Network Insights for Cisco (FREE TRIAL) A network monitor and a configuration manager that both have integrations for monitoring Cisco ASA products.
+- SolarWinds Network Insights for Cisco – FREE TRIAL A network monitor and a configuration manager that both have integrations for monitoring Cisco ASA products.
 The Network Performance Monitor is able to monitor the full Cisco product range of switches and routers.
 Runs on Windows Server.
+Access the 30-day free trial.

-- Site24x7 Infrastructure (FREE TRIAL) A monitoring system that watches networks, servers, and applications and includes special processes for monitoring Cisco devices.
+- Site24x7 Infrastructure – FREE TRIAL A monitoring system that watches networks, servers, and applications and includes special processes for monitoring Cisco devices.
 This is a cloud-based service.
+Get the 30-day free trial.

-- Paessler PRTG (FREE TRIAL) A bundle of system monitors that includes specialized sensors to track the performance of Cisco ASA and UCS devices.
+- Paessler PRTG – FREE TRIAL A bundle of system monitors that includes specialized sensors to track the performance of Cisco ASA and UCS devices.
 This software installs on Windows Server.
+Get a 30-day free trial.

 - Cisco Network Assistant A free monitoring tool provided by Cisco Systems to supervise the performance of its products.
 This software can be installed on Windows and macOS.